wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/f. [Node deployment] [macOS] docker /lesson.md

 In case you don't want to speed up the synchronization, you may wait before it is done automatically.
 If so, you can skip all the instructions below and continue with the next chapter, [Nodes Of The Network]().

-However, if you wish to speed up this process, within this lesson we will concentrate on the blockchain data upload.
+However, if you wish to speed up this process, within this chapter we will concentrate on the blockchain data upload.

 ### Blockchain synchronization ###